OpenDiS/OpenDiS/doc/code_structure/modules.md

 where individual modules may come from different core libraries or implementations.

 For running traditional DDD simulations, simulation drivers are provided in core libraries (e.g. see [Simulation driver section](../core_libraries/exadis_documentation/user_guide/python_modules.md#simulation-driver)).
-They loop over a sequence of modules that constitute the traditional DDD cycle, e.g.
+These drivers loop over a sequence of modules that define the traditional DDD cycle, e.g.
 1. Force module
 2. Mobility module
 3. Time-integration module